Hi. I'm Gary and I'm a radio ham.

-PS As one of the volunteers that originally created and promoted it, I comply, and encourage you to comply, with the DX Code of Conduct:
+PS As one of the volunteers who originally created and promoted it, I comply, and encourage you to comply, with the DX Code of Conduct:

 I listen loads more than I transmit, and listen hard - more elephant than alligator.

-I hold off until I can copy the DX station well enough to get his call and know that he is waiting for calls (I don't automatically believe DXcluster spots and prefer to confirm the callsign
+I hold off until I can copy the DX station well enough to get his call and know that he is waiting for calls (I don't automatically believe DXcluster spots and always take trouble to confirm the DX callsign).

 I don't interfere with DX stations nor other callers - at least not intentionally.
 I never tune up on the DX frequency or in his QSX slot.
 I have a dummy load for that.

 We all occasionally make mistakes but I am not a frequency kop.
 I don't shout "UP!
 UP!
-UP!" like a demented parrot or berate someone for transmitting on the DX frequency when the DX is using split, because I know that will just cause even more QRM for other more considerate DXers patiently listening on the side.
+UP!" like a demented parrot or berate someone for daring to transmit on the DX frequency when the DX is split, because I know that will just cause even more QRM for other more considerate DXers patiently listening on the side.

 I don't interrupt QSOs.
 I wait for contacts to end before calling in.
-If you call over my QSOs, causing deliberate QRM, I am much less likely to contact you.
-Please be more patient.
-If you really annoy me by repeatedly ignoring my instructions and deliberately causing QRM, I will blacklist you.
+If you call over the top of my QSOs, causing QRM, I am much less likely to contact you.
+Please be patient and listen carefully to what I am sending.
+I mostly work DX, stations that may be out of hearing range at your end.
+Hint: "QRL" means "the frequency is busy", and "KN" means "go ahead the named station only".
+If you really wind me up by repeatedly ignoring my pleas and deliberately causing QRM, I will blacklist you.
 I may even record and publish your rudeness.
 Shame on you.

 I always send my full callsign.
 I hate partials.
 If you call me, please give your full callsign or I may pointedly ignore you.
 This is a legal requirement in many countries, and it is inefficient and annoying to deal with the ignorant callers who repeatedly shout partials at me.
 Life's too short for partials.